openharmony/docs/docs-en/readme/testing-subsystem.md

 ## Overview<a name="section7375710115617"></a>

 The test-driven development mode is used during the development process.
 You can develop new cases or modify existing cases to test new or enhanced system features.
-The self-test helps you develop high-quality code in the development phase.
+The test helps you develop high-quality code in the development phase.

 ## Directory Structure<a name="section102031353175317"></a>

-**Table  1**  Directory structure of the source code for self-test tools
+**Table  1**  Directory structure of the source code for test tools

 <a name="table2977131081412"></a>
 <table><thead align="left"><tr id="row7977610131417"><th class="cellrowborder" valign="top" width="33.879999999999995%" id="mcps1.2.3.1.1"><p id="p18792459121314"><a name="p18792459121314"></a><a name="p18792459121314"></a>Name</p>